NatiG7/Nand2T_Test_Maker/README.md

 The test maker uses a python script to receive information about the gate you'd like to test.
+* Generates a .cmp file<br>
+   *Produces a cmp file that contains a truth table for the specified inputs and outputs (the N2THWSim applies the gate to the test cases)

-Produces a .tst file that:
+* Produces a .tst file that:<br>
+   * Loads the hdl file specified (Module_Name.hdl)<br>
+   * Compares to the created cmp file (Module_Name.cmp)<br>
+   * Specifies to write output to file (Module_name.out)<br>
-Loads the hdl file specified (Module_Name.hdl) Compares to the created cmp file (Module_Name.cmp) Creates an .out file for N2THWSim output (basically a truth table) Applies formatting to the tables accordingly and sets inputs or outputs with all binary combinations for the number of inputs and/or outputs given.
+   * Applies formatting to the tables accordingly and sets inputs or outputs with all binary combinations for the number of inputs and/or outputs given.

-Produces a cmp file that contains a truth table for the specified inputs and outputs (the N2THWSim applies the gate to the test cases)

 ### Prerequisites